zerofinancial/JTAppleCalendar/README.md

 ### **Features**
 ---

+- [x] Range selection - select dates in a range.
+The design is entirely up to you.
 - [x] Boundary dates - limit the calendar date range
 - [x] Week/month mode - show 1 row of weekdays.
 Or 2, 3 or 6
 - [x] Custom cells - make your day-cells look however you want, with any functionality you want